Morgyn/StreamingRust/README.md

   Discuss how top open the log to check things if cleared

 ## Scene to hide sensitive tasks like looking at your log.
+  Bind Real Console to this scene
+  F7 to switch scenes for reporting

 ## Hide in game chat and globals
 ## Avoid non-vanilla servers
 ## Advantages of Facepunch run servers.
+## Handy Binds
+  Voice Mute Togglehors